-The mission of the Intensive English Program is to provide high-quality, innovative English language instruction for academic, professional and personal development while building and fostering cultural competence and global citizenship.
+Provide high-quality, innovative English language instruction for academic, professional and personal development while building and fostering cultural competence.

 ACCREDITATION

 The Intensive English Program at University of Central Florida (UCF) is accredited by the Commission on English Language Program Accreditation (CEA) and agrees to uphold the CEA standards for English Language Programs.